 We need to stop grabbing our pitchforks and take the time to reflect on a case by case basis to decide whether or not that person deserves redemption.
 Stop reacting as though every case is equal.
+But maybe most importantly, ask ourselves if this is the most effective way to evoke change.

 Do they understand why what they did was hurtful?
 Has that person shown remorse?
 Have they shown growth?
 Have they put in an effort to do and be better?
 To educate themselves on why what they did was problematic?
 Educate themselves on the effects of their actions?
 Have they made an honest effort?